zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 Based on the preceding four schedule types, the schedule database should contain four types of schedule entries in different formats:

-Node power schedule entry;
+ - Node power schedule entry;

-o Interface schedule entry;
+ - Interface schedule entry;

-o Node schedule entry;
+ - Node schedule entry;

-o Links schedule entry;
+ - Links schedule entry;

 The detailed format and fields of different types of schedule entries could reference to the definitions of the corresponding YANG modules.

 Editors note: Code examples will be provided here in future versions of this document.

 ## Schedule Operations

 This section provides general requirements for using the TVR schedule.

 The schedule database should support the add, update, and delete operations.

 When adding or updating a schedule entry, the execution node needs to check whether resource conflicts exist between the